Teacher in Charge: Mr A. Bisschops.

 Must have achieved at least 14 credits from Level 1 Manufacturing Engineering.

 Level 2 Manufacturing Engineering is for students who wish to pursue an Engineering trade related career.
 Trained people with skills in all areas of Trades and Technology continue to be in high demand, as skill shortages remain even in times of recession.
 The skills taught in school-based Engineering and Technology courses give a sound basis for further training in Trade and Industry.
 This course gives the motivated and career focused student the opportunity to achieve a Level 2 qualification in Engineering by following a prescribed Industry Training Organisation (COMPETENZ) series of Unit Standards.
-The course combines theory, drawing and practical units and uses M
+The course combines theory, drawing and practical units and uses Metalwork as the focus.

 Students are assessed Internally on all practical and theory units.